sous-chefs/yum-fedora/README.md

 The yum-fedora cookbook takes over management of the default repositoryids that ship with Fedora systems.
-It allows attribute manipulation of base updates extras centosplus contrib.
+It allows attribute manipulation of fedora, fedora-debuginfo, fedora-source, updates, updates-debuginfo, updates-source, updates-testing, updates-testing-debuginfo, and updates-testing-source

 Requirements
 ------------